jcromartie/HelloWorld/README.markdown

 (This step assumes that you have mxmlc on your `PATH`.
 This is beyond the scope of this tutorial.)

-`cd` into your game's source directory.
-Now, run:
+Flixel games compile into single SWF files.
+To do this, just `cd` into your project directory, and run:

-    mxmlc -static-link-runtime-shared-libraries=true HelloWorld.as
+    mxmlc -static-link-runtime-shared-libraries=true src/HelloWorld.as

 The `-static-link-runtime-shared-libraries=true` flag tells the compiler to bundle the code necessary to run Flixel into your SWF, so that it's completely self-contained.

-If the compiler exits without any warnings or errors, you should be good to go, with a shiny new .swf file in the current directory.
+If the compiler exits without any warnings or errors, you should be good to go, with a shiny new .swf file sitting at `src/HelloWorld.swf`.

 ## Play It!